Towards a Revolutionary Union Movement, Part 7: Heterodox Strategy and Tactics

 Photo courtesy of Don Macleay of Public Schools Advocate.

 The syndicalist union SI Cobas in Italy uses mobs of students and left-wing activists from outside the workplace to set up blockades of workplaces during strikes of small groups of migrant workers in logistics.
-This tactic enables precariously employed migrant workers leverage against their powerful employers until they’ve built majority support in the workplace.
+This tactic enables precariously employed migrant workers to leverage collective power against their employers until they’ve built majority support in the workplace.
 Combining such insurrectionary tactics with anti-imperialist organizing would represent a major strategic innovation and bring the abolition of the Military-Industrial Complex into view.
 Palestine Action is an anti-imperialist, anti-war group that targets multinational weapons manufacturers—specifically those used by the Israeli regime against the Palestinians, like Elbit Systems—for blockades, occupations, and sabotage.
 With the cooperation of revolutionary unions and organizations like Palestine Action comes the potential of the occupation of weapons factories and their transformation into sites for the production of socially useful goods.
 Even starting with just one or two conscientious workers could be enough of a foothold to spread the struggle through a whole plant.
 In Florence, Italy the ex-GKN Factory Collective helped conjure a vision of what this might look like when it occupied its workplace after the employer closed the facility.
 Since then, they have been fighting to transform the plant into a public hub for sustainable mobility.

 Even though most of these struggles ultimately ended in failure, they represent the seeds of a future revolutionary union movement that can overcome the employers and the state.
 They prove that imposing insurrectionary tactics such as occupations, sabotage, and blockades onto our bosses work in our favor.
 Let them cry about it, as long as they concede to all of our demands.
 If they don’t, we’ll take that power from them and run them out of town.